Tokaji: Types of Tokaji wine

-In 1999, Chateau Pajzos became the first winery to produce a Tokaji ice wine.

 Imperial Tokay

 Prior to 1918 (the end of World War I and the fall of the Austro-Hungarian Empire), the finest eszencia Tokaji was not sold but was reserved for the Imperial cellars of the Habsburg monarchy.
 By the mid 18th century these finest eszencia Tokaji originally held by the Habsburgs were called "Imperial Tokay".
 Cases, barrels, and bottles of it often passed between European monarchs as gifts.
 In 2008, a bottle of Imperial Tokay bearing the seal of the wine cellar of the Royal Saxon Court sold at auction at Christie's for £1,955.

 History

 It is not known for how long vines have been grown on the volcanic soil of the fork of the rivers Bodrog and Hernád.
 This predates the settlement of the Magyar tribes to the region.
 According to legend, the first aszú was made by Laczkó Máté Szepsi in 1630.
 However, mention of wine made from aszú grapes had already appeared in the Nomenklatura of Fabricius Balázs Sziksai which was completed in 1576.
 A recently discovered inventory of aszú predates this reference by five years.

 Tokaji wine became the subject of the world's first appellation control, established several decades before Port wine, and over 120 years before the classification of Bordeaux.
 Vineyard classification began in 1730 with vineyards being classified into three categories depending on the soil, sun exposure and potential to develop noble rot, botrytis cinerea, first class, second class and third class wines.
 A royal decree in 1757 established a closed production district in Tokaj.
 The classification system was completed by the national censuses of 1765 and 1772.

 In 1920, following the fall of the Austro-Hungarian Empire, a small part of the Tokaj wine region (approx. 1.75 km2) became part of Czechoslovakia due to the Treaty of Trianon, while the rest remained part of Hungary.
 After World War II, when Hungary became a Soviet-influenced state, Tokaji production continued with as many as 6,000 small producers, but the bottling and distribution were monopolized by the state-owned organization.

 Since the collapse of the communist regimes in 1990, a number of independent wineries have been established in the Tokaj wine region.
 A state-owned producer continues to exist and handles approximately 20% of the overall production.